tiagogiraldo/Portfolio/portfolio/_projects/verify-influencers.md

 ## Verify Influencer Challenge Project

-The Verify Influencer Challenge project is a web application designed to analyze and display information about influencers, their claims, and the verification process.
-The project is hosted on Vercel and can be accessed at .

 The Verify Influencer Challenge project is a web application designed to analyze and display information about health influencers, their claims, and the verification process.
 The project is hosted on Vercel and can be accessed at [https://verifyinf-tiagogiraldos-projects.vercel.app/leaderboard](https://verifyinf-tiagogiraldos-projects.vercel.app/leaderboard).
 The main features of the project include:

     A comprehensive leaderboard that displays crucial information about influencers.
 This leaderboard provides a quick overview of the most influential figures and their credibility based on the verification of their claims.